U-Company/python-private-service-layout/deployments/README.md

     http://<private-docker-registry>/v2/<image-name>/tags/list

+If you want remove specific version, you can do this:

+    curl --form ":action=remove_pkg" --form "name=$mypackage" --form "version=0.0.0"

 **Notice**: while docker image building, we fix all environment variables includes ports and endpoints.
 After that, you cannot to change them.
 We will fix it in the future